EmilioBG76/Project03_46W38/README.md

 # Project03_46W38
+This is the third and final programming project for the 46W38 course.
 This is the third (final) programming project of 46W38 course.
 The final project chosen is WRA based on reanalysis data.
 The project objective is to develop a Python Module for Wind Resource Assessment